-The Canada Pension Plan is a contributory plan, funded entirely by the contributions from employees, employers and self-employed persons.
+The CPP is a contributory plan, funded entirely by the contributions from employees, employers and self-employed persons.
 Additional funding is obtained by the investments of the Canada Pension Plan Investment Fund.

 One month after reaching age 18, participation in the plan is achieved through compulsory contributions on earnings from employment or self-employment.
 Contributions are made on earnings from salary or wages received as an employee or net earnings from self-employment as defined by the Income Tax Act.